netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

 #  Module Overview

-   This module defines two groupings "period" and "recurrence", which conform to the definition of the "period of time" and "recurrence rule" formats defined in
-   {{?RFC5545}}.
-Other formats may be considered in future revisions.
+   The "ietf-schedule" module defines the following "grouping" statement:

+   * period-of-time
+   * recurrence
+   * recurrence-with-date-times
+   * icalendar-recurrence

-   {{schedule-tree}} provides an overview of the tree structure of the "ietf- schedule" module in terms of its groupings.
+   {{schedule-tree}} provides an overview of the tree structure {{?RFC8340}} of the "ietf-schedule" module in terms of its groupings.

 ~~~~
 {::include ./yang/ietf-schedule-tree.txt}
 ~~~~
 {: #schedule-tree title="Schedule Tree Structure" artwork-align="center"}

+   Each of these groupings are presented in the following subsections.
+Examples are provided in {{usage}}.

+## The "period-of-time" Grouping

-   The "period-of-time" allows a time period to be represented using either a start ("period-start") and end date and time ("period-end"), or a start ("period-start") and a positive time duration ("period-duration").
+   The "period-of-time" grouping allows a time period to be represented using either a start ("period-start") and end date and time ("period-end"), or a start ("period-start") and a positive time duration ("duration").
+For the first format, the start of the period MUST be before the end of the period
+   {{Section 3.3.9 of ?RFC5545}}.

+## The "recurrence" Grouping

+  The "recurrence" grouping specifies a simple recurrence rule, the definition conforms to part of the "recurrence rule" properties in {{Section 3.3.10 of ?RFC5545}}.

+  The "recurrence-first" container defines the first instance in the recurrence set, it also determines the start time and duration (if specified) of subsequent recurrence instances.
+If the "date-time-start" node is specified as a date-no-zone value type with no duration specified, the recurrence's duration is taken to be one day.

-   The "recurrence" indicates the scheduling recurrence of an event.
-The repetition can be scoped by a specified end time or by a count of occurences, and the frequency identifies the type of recurrence rule.
+  The frequency ("frequency") identifies the type of recurrence rule.
 For example, a "daily" frequency value specifies repeating events based on an interval of a day or more.

   The interval represents at which intervals the recurrence rule repeats.
 For example, within a daily recurrence rule, an interval value of "8" means every eight days.

+  The repetition can be scoped by a specified end time or by a count of occurrences, indicated by the "recurrence-bound" choice.
+The "date-time-start" value always counts as the first occurrence.

+## The "recurrence-with-date-times" Grouping

+  The "recurrence-with-date-times" grouping uses the "recurrence" grouping and adds a "date-times-choice" statement to define an aggregate set of repeating occurrences.
+  The recurrence instances are defined by the union of occurrences defined by both date-times and recurrence rule.
+When duplicate instances are generated, only one recurrence is considered.

+  Date-times definition inside "recurrence-with-date-times" grouping refers to but does not fully comply with {{Section 3.8.5.2 of ?RFC5545}}.
+A timeticks type based period is added.

+## The "icalendar-recurrence" Grouping

+  The "icalendar-recurrence" grouping uses the "recurrence-with-date-times" grouping and add more data nodes to enrich the definition of recurrence.
+It conforms to the definition of recurrence component defined in {{Section 3.8.5 of ?RFC5545}}.

    An array of the "bysecond" (or "byminut", "byhour") specifies a list of seconds within a minute (or minutes within an hour, hours of the day).

    The parameter "byday" specifies a list of days of the week, with an optional direction which indicates the nth occurrence of a specific day within the "monthly" or "yearly" frequency.
 For example, within a "monthly" rule, the "weekday" with a value of "monday" and the "direction" with a value of "-1" represents the last Monday of the month.